 Some of the most common myths about sexual violence are:

-Myth: Women are most likely to be raped outside, after dark, by a stranger.
+Myth: Rape is most likely to be happen outside, after dark, and to be perpetrated by a stranger.

 Reality: Only around 10% of rapes are committed by strangers.

 Around 90% of rapes are committed by men known to the victim, and often by someone who the survivor has previously trusted or even loved.
 60% of victims are attacked inside a building and 31% inside their own home.
 Rapists are often friends, colleagues, clients, neighbours, family members, partners or exes of the victim.